 - Balanced Immune contains Curcumin and Resveratrol among other powerful anti-inflammatory agents.
 2 twice a day will help with pain prior to and after surgery.

-- CollaGEN powder to stock up for the process of tissue layer replacement and healing.
+- Hydrolyzed Collagen Plus powder to stock up for the process of tissue layer replacement and healing.
 This formula has specific collagen that is unique in the supplement world for joints and tendons.
 1 scoop twice a day is best.

 - Ascorbic Acid, Vitamin C in the regular world, is an antioxidant which helps to protect cells from free radical damage and is needed to make collagen to aid in wound healing.
 I would start at 1 capsule twice a day and work up to 2 capsules twice a day.